 Eric is a PhD student in Second Language Acquisition with a particular interest in Mandarin Chinese.
 To learn more about his research, please visit his academic website.

 Ekaterina Sergeyevna Solovyeva

 Jason joined the Ph.D. in Second Language Acquisition program in Fall 2016.
 He earned his M.A.
 Teaching English as a Foreign Language/Intercultural Studies from Columbia International University.
-His research interests are the interaction between linguistic features and explicit/implicit learning, foreign language instruction, and second language processing.
+His research interests include foreign language instruction and second language processing.

 Wei joined the Ph.D. program in Second Language Acquisition in August, 2014.
 His research interests lies in interlanguage development and second language processing.

 Qi is a PhD student in Second Language Acquisition.
 Her research interest includes implicit and explicit learning, L2 phonological and lexical processing and language instruction in SLA.

 Qian (Helen) Zhou is a Ph.D. candidate in the Second Language Acquisition program.
 She used to be a graduate research assistant at the National Foreign Language Center and is now an intern at the Mandarin Institute.
 Her main research interests include language processing and language testing and assessment.